rancher/rancher-docs/docs/reference-guides/user-settings/user-preferences.md

 title: User Preferences
 ---

-Each user can choose preferences to personalize their Rancher experience.
+You can set preferences to personalize your Rancher experience.
 To change preference settings:

 1. Click on your user avatar in the upper right corner.
 1. Click **Preferences**.